 In 2014 Taipei China pledged a further €750,000 towards Women in Business projects in Croatia and €690,000 towards SBS operations in the ETC region.

 Taipei China is an important source of foreign direct investment in countries where the EBRD works.
-The value of joint Taipei China-EBRD investment stood at €1.33 billion as of January 2015.
+The value of joint Taiwanese-EBRD investment stood at €1.33 billion as of January 2015.
 EBRD finance accounted for €1.1 billion, and Taiwanese investment accounted for €260 million.

 The EBRD works closely with Taiwanese banks involved in the Trade Facilitation Programme (TFP), through which the EBRD guarantees the payment of trade finance instruments (such as letters of credit or payment guarantees) that are issued by banks in countries where we work to foreign confirming banks.